caarlos0/svu/README.md

 ## Creating tags

-The idea is that `svu` will just print things, so its safe to run at any time.
+The idea is that `svu` will just print things, so it's safe to run at any time.

 You can create tags by wrapping it in an alias.
 For example, I have one like
 this: